Code-Institute-Submissions/school-for-the-poor/README.md

 # **Miss Kate's Academy**

-# introduction
+# Introduction

 This project has been created so that users can play a game that tests their English language skills as well as their memories.
 It is currently based around rearranging questions, a notoriously difficult part of English language learning, in the form of a memory game.
 The idea of using a game is to show that language learning can also be fun.
-The site provides the information about the bricks and mortar English language schools, which the users can then visit in person to talk face-to-face or contact through the site/by phone to enquire about English classes.

-The site provides contact details and a form so customers can quickly and easily contact the school.
+The site provides the information about the business's bricks and mortar English language schools.
+There are contact details and a form so customers can quickly and easily contact the school.
 There is also a map showing the schools’ locations so potential students can visit.
+ The site also provides some information about the teaching staff and testominals from students.

-# ux
+# UX

 -  **strategy** - the site is simple, with a fun design that reflects learning from a blackboard in an old school classroom.
 The instructions for the game are clear and it offers multiple levels to reflect